 Historical Background of Globalisation

 Much talked about, globalization is a gradual process with deep historical roots and can be traced to the length of your imagination.
-The far is the better!
+The far the better!
 You may declare the first African who came out of Africa as the pioneer of globalisation.
 Or, you may credit Greeks or Iranians or Alexander, the Macedonian for initiating this process.

 And even more controversial is dividing it into stages.
 Everyone has his/her way of dividing history into phases.
 For this presentation, I take five inventions that changed the course of history.
-These are namely fire, wheel, printing press, steam, and internet- each being driver of that age as well as representing its essence
+These are namely fire, wheel, printing press, steam, and internet- each being the driver of that age as well as representing its essence